The Photographer’s Playbook – Review

 They say the best way to learn is by ‘execution’ and this is exactly the premise behind the book.
 The Photographer’s Playbook features 307 assignments, ideas and stories from some of the world’s most accomplished photographers.
 These assignments will make you think more deeply about your photographs and hopefully improve your ability.
 Sometimes the internet can’t contend with books like this, therefore this book will force you out of your comfort zone!

 It is currently available at £15.15

 This is definitely one of the best photography books on the market.
 The book consists of 427 pages including a paragraph describing each artist.
-Then within the book there are 307 assignments and ideas to push your creativity.
-From forcing you to make a social media following, to testing the various composition rules.
+Then within the book, there are 307 assignments and ideas to push your creativity.
+From forcing you to make a social media following to testing the various composition rules.
 The book itself is in a notebook layout with each page having its own assignment.

-This book is less about the technical side of photography and more about practicing and thinking about the art.
+This book is less about the technical side of photography and more about practising and thinking about the art.
 What I enjoy most about the book is that there are loads of insightful assignments that just make you think and not even use your camera.

 – It’ll force your creative side.

 – You don’t need an expensive camera to complete the tasks, even a phone camera will do.

 – You can read from any page as the tasks aren’t interlinked, so it’s easy to navigate.

 – You may need to know a few photography terminology in order to complete some of the tasks.

 In summery this book is perfect if you are studying photography and need some inspiration to stand out amongst your peers.
 There is definitely an extensive range of tasks for you to complete, so you’ll be going back to the book for a very long time!
 If you are already an established photographer this is still a great read as it will make you stop and think about what style you already shoot in and if you should be changing it!